astrandb/automower_hass/info.md

 ## Acknowledgements

-This integration is inspired by @walthowd and others
+This integration is inspired by @walthowd, @yeah and others